JamesDarby345/Volumetric_Vesuvius_Labelling/README.md

 conda activate napari_vesuvius
 pip install -r requirements.txt
 ```
-Create a /data/nrrd_cubes folder in the repository to put the nrrd cubes from the download server into.
-Link to location of cubes on the server: https://dl.ash2txt.org/full-scrolls/Scroll1/PHercParis4.volpkg/seg-volumetric-labels/cubes_renamed/
+Create a /data/nrrd_cubes/s1 folder in the repository to put the nrrd cubes from the download server into.
+The s1 is the scroll_name value in the config, it can be changed to keep seperate scroll cubes apart.
+Link to location of s1 cubes on the Vesuvius download server: https://dl.ash2txt.org/full-scrolls/Scroll1/PHercParis4.volpkg/seg-volumetric-labels/cubes_renamed/

 Copy the napari_config.yaml file and rename it local_napari_config.yaml
 Edit the z, y, x coordinates to match the ones of the cube you want to edit.